Can You Sue For Negligence In A Car Accident Case?

 How to prove and sue for negligence in a car accident?

-Below are the elements a victim needs to prove and sue for negligence in a car accident case in Michigan:
+Below are the elements a victim needs to prove in sue for negligence in a car accident case in Michigan:

 - The driver who caused the accident that resulted in the victim’s injuries was negligent